autlamps/delay-backend-apidocs/README.md

 ### Create New user

 Create a new user.
 All fields can be left blank and an anon user will be created.
-If you specify an email, you must also spe~cify a password.
+If you specify an email, you must also specify a password.
 If a name is specified an email and password are required.

 ``POST /users``